fiesta-cfd/fiesta/docs/source/buildguide.rst

    | :code:`cd work_dir`
    | :code:`mkdir build && cd build`

-3. The resulting directory structure should look something like this:
+3. The resulting directory structure for an out-of-tree build would look like the following:
    ::

       work_dir